 Long lenses can be expensive and heavy, but in order to get crisp, close-up photos, you need a long focal length.
 You can increase your focal length with a teleconverter, a secondary lens mounted between the camera body and another lens.

-If you want to capture flying birds or birds moving quickly on the ground, camera stabilization is key, but a tripod may be too unwieldy.
-With a lighter 200–500mm telephoto zoom lens and a fast shutter speed, you may be able to get good photos without the tripod.
+If you want to capture flying birds or birds moving quickly on the ground, camera stabilisation is key, but a tripod may be too unwieldy.
+With a lighter 200-500 mm telephoto zoom lens and a fast shutter speed, you may be able to get good photos without the tripod.